everslick/PewPewCH32/README.md

 The build script automatically:
 - Checks for all required dependencies
-- Initializes git submodules (Pico SDK, ch32v003fun)
+- Clones build dependencies (Pico SDK, ch32v003fun)
 - Clones external firmware repositories from `firmware.txt`
 - Builds all firmware (if RISC-V toolchain available)
 - Configures and builds the programmer